onflow/cadence/tools/update/README.md

 GH_TOKEN=`gh auth token` ts-node main.ts update --version <version>
 ```

+The `update` command use HTTPS to connect to github by default.
+To use SSH instead, use `--useSSH true` as arguments in
+the command.

 By default, the tool does not release certain dependencies. e.g. flow-go.
 These repos have to be manually released/tagged.